lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 Correctly built and accepted by IDM's APIs query definition will be used to populate the `filter` and the `query` bindings with the passed in search criteria:

-* Methods of a [filter](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/filter/Filter.html) object can be used to produce different representations of the search parameters, such as an SQL string or a map by accepting custom implementations of [FilterVisitor](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/filter/FilterVisitor.html).
+* Methods of a [filter](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/filter/Filter.html) object can be used to produce different representations of the search parameters, such as an SQL string or a map, by accepting custom implementations of [FilterVisitor](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/filter/FilterVisitor.html).

-    > The scripted example of MySQL connector, which could be found under the `/samples` folder in an IDM installation or in an [ICF Connectors](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/scriptedsql-connector/src/test/resources/mysql_sample/SearchScript.groovy?at=1.5.20.13#98) repository, demonstrates how filter criteria can be converted into an SQL statement.
+    > The scripted example of MySQL connector, which could be found under the `/samples` folder in an IDM installation or in the [ICF Connectors](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/scriptedsql-connector/src/test/resources/mysql_sample/SearchScript.groovy?at=1.5.20.13#98) repository, demonstrates how filter criteria can be converted into an SQL statement.

 * The `query` binding is a [Closure](https://groovy-lang.org/closures.html), which returns a map of search parameters from the `filter` object.

+    The map returned by a `query()` call has predictable structure and can be used for generating conditional logic for filtering the result of a search operation.

     This makes calling the `query` closure an easy and the preferred way of extracting the search parameters if you don't have a specific [FilterVisitor](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/filter/FilterVisitor.html) for your source of data.

     For example:

+    `Query definition`

+    ?_queryFilter=(primaryEmail pr) and active eq true

     `SearchScript.groovy`

     ```groovy
-    if (query) {
-        def queryMap = query()
-    }

-    [ . . . ]
+    println query().inspect()
     ```

-    The map returned by a `query()` call has predictable structure and can be used for generating conditional logic for filtering the result of a search operation.
+    `RCS logs`

+    ```sh
+    [rcs] ['operation':'AND', 'left':['operation':'PRESENT', 'not':false, 'left':'primaryEmail'], 'right':['not':false, 'operation':'EQUALS', 'left':'active', 'right':'true']]
+    ```

-Currently, the following expressions and operators are accepted:
+Currently, the following expressions and operators are accepted in a query definition:

 | Operation                | Expression                          | Example of `_queryFilter`                                    | `query()`                                                                                                                                                                                  |
 |--------------------------|-------------------------------------|---------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|